 Team Potato is made up of athletes just like you who are dedicated to performing their best athletically and in everyday life.

-Join the Team Potato community, train and compete fueled by potatoes, compete in athletic events, and share your experience to earn Team Potato gear like performance shirts, running jackets, and other exclusive rewards like race entries and more.
+Join the Team Potato community, train and compete fueled by potatoes, compete in athletic events, and share your experience to earn Team Potato gear and prizes.

 Road races from 5K to marathons.
 Also dabble in crossfit.

 Unlike some wheat-based carbohydrates, potatoes never upset my stomach when I have them pre-run.
 I also love having the the night before a morning long run because I feel like the energy is ready to be used right away the next morning.

 Several times a week I like to dice up a half dozen or so Yellow Potatoes, cover them in a homemade spice mix, and toss them in the air fryer.

 Potatoes are quick, satiating, and light on the stomach.